Freshwater Fishing Tips

 - Plan ahead before you remove the fish from the water: have your dehooker, measuring devices and camera ready—remember the fish should not be out of the water longer than you can hold your breath.

 - Strike quickly when a fish takes your bait or lure to reduce the chance of it swallowing the hook.

 - Play fish rapidly, the longer and harder it fights the greater stress on the fish.

 - Placing the fish back in the water between photos or measurements can be a good idea, especially if you have a live well*.

 - Do not use gaffs or knotted nets, and if lifting the fish by the jaw be careful not to bend the lower jaw down.
 If you need to hold the fish horizontally grasp it firmly by the lower jaw and gently under the stomach with a wet hand.
 Minimize disturbing the slime coat, which protects the fish from infection.

 - Use barbless hooks or mash the barb down.
-Circle hooks can be especially beneficial, and do not use stainless steel.
+Circle hooks can be especially beneficial.
+Do not use stainless steel hooks.

 - When releasing the fish, place it gently in the water head first.
 If necessary, move the fish in a gentle figure eight to pass water over the gills (do not pull it backwards).

 ** Note: most non-native fish should be harvested and not released, the exceptions are peacock bass and triploid grass carp.

 * Note: taking photos and measurements allows you to submit your fish to Florida's Angler Recognition programs, including TrophyCatch and Big Catch, for certificates and much more.Register now to learn more and for a chance to win great rewards.